Chidiblaq/Customer-Churn-Project/README.md

 Data Preprocessing: Cleaning and preparing the dataset for analysis, handling missing values, encoding categorical variables, and feature scaling.

+Exploratory Data Analysis: I did a deep dive to understand and generate insight from the data.
+I looked at different insights like churn rate, risk ratio, correlation, mutual information, etc.

 Model Building: Training and evaluating various machine learning models for churn prediction.
-XGBoost and TensorFlow were used to make the prediction.
+Logistic Regression, XGBoost and TensorFlow were used to make the prediction.

 Model Evaluation and Optimization: Assessing model performance using AUC-ROC evaluation metrics.
 Fine-tuning hyperparameters to improve model metric and generalization.